/ / / / /

 Simple Fattoush Salad (Middle Eastern Favorite)

-What makes fattoush salad unique is the toasted pita bread (yes- I have a simple short cut for that) and the bold flavor of sumac — a deep red spice that gives the dressing its signature tang.
+What makes fattoush salad unique is the toasted pita bread and the bold flavor of sumac — a deep red spice that gives the dressing its signature tang.
 Whether you’re serving it alongside a weeknight dinner, or including it as part of your Ramadan recipes, this classic Arabic salad always brings color, texture, and balance to the table.

 What you will need: